Wind power in Missouri

 Wind power in Missouri has an installed capacity of 959 MW from 499 turbines, as of 2016.
 This provided 1.29% of the state's electricity production.

 Missouri's total wind generation potential is estimated to be 340 GW.

 Installed capacity

 As of 2016, Missouri had 959 MW of installed capacity, all installed in the north-west corner of the state.
 At least six wind farms were developed by Wind Capital Group between 2006 and 2009.
-As of 2017, the largest wind farm in the state came online, the 300 MW Rock Creek Wind Farm in Atchison County.
+As of 2017, the largest wind farm in the state had come online, the 300 MW Rock Creek Wind Farm in Atchison County.

-Northwest Missouri is considered the windiest portion of the state and clips the windiest portion of the country which is known as Tornado Alley.
+Northwest Missouri is considered the windiest portion of the state, and clips the windiest portion of the country, which is known as Tornado Alley.